theguly/iris-doc-src/docs/operations/cases/iocs.md

 ![IOCS](/_static/iocs/create_ioc2.png){ align=center }

-Once `Save` is clicked, the task is created.
+Once `Save` is clicked, the ioc is created.

 ## Update an IoC

-IoC object data can be updated by clicking on the IoC value in the `Case` > `IOC` menu.
+IoC object data can be updated by clicking on the IoC value in the `Case` > `IOC` table.
 A popup appears and allows to change required and non-required fields.

 ![IOCS](/_static/iocs/update_ioc.png){ align=center }